openeuler-mirror/iSulad/README.md

 ## iSulad

-`iSulad` is a light weight container runtime daemon which is designed for IOT and Cloud infrastructure.`iSulad` has the characteristics of light, fast and not limited by hardware specifications and architecture, and can be applied more widely.
+`iSulad` is a lightweight container runtime daemon which is designed for IOT and Cloud infrastructure.`iSulad` has the characteristics of light, fast and not limited by hardware specifications and architecture, and can be applied more widely.

 ## Getting Started